Hywel Francis Death -Dead - Obituary - Cause of Death : Hywel Francis has Died . - Deaths & Obituaries

 Hywel Francis Death -Dead – Obituary – Cause of Death : Hywel Francis has Died .

-Hywel Francis has died , according to the following statements posted on social media on February 19.
-2021.
+The above mentioned individual has died , according to the following statements posted on social media.

-DT Conor McGinn MP: RT Kate Groucutt: It’s such sad news that Hywel Francis has died.
-We first met when I worked for the All-Party Group on Carers, which he ch… https://t.co/jDtaPlPcRm
+RT @swminerslibrary: We are devastated to learn of the passing of Hywel Francis, founder and tireless supporter of the South Wales Miners’ Library.
+His remarkable career as historian, politician and adult educator exuded wisdom, humour and a strong sense of social justice.
+He will be greatly missed.

 OUR TEAM